Saltar al contenido principal

 10.64898/2026.06.09.731031

-Background: Induced pluripotent stem cell (iPSC)-derived brain cells are widely utilized as in vitro models for several neuropsychiatric disorders, as they retain the genetic profile of the donour, offering a unique opportunity to study living human brain cells and perform controlled experimental manipulations.
+Induced pluripotent stem cell (iPSC)-derived brain cells are widely utilized as in vitro models for several neuropsychiatric disorders, as they retain the donor’s genetic profile, offering a unique opportunity to study living human brain cells and perform controlled experimental manipulations.
 In this study, we conducted whole transcriptome sequencing of cortical networks (co-cultures of neurons and astrocytes) derived from 12 participants with bipolar disorder (BD) and 12 participants without a history of mental health disorders.
 We aimed to identify new molecular mechanisms underlying the pathophysiology of bipolar disorder.
-Methods: iPSCs were generated by reprogramming peripheral blood mononuclear cells using episomal vectors.
-They were then differentiated into neural progenitor cells and matured into cortical networks that express markers of neurons and astrocytes.
-Whole transcriptome data were obtained using the Illumina NovaSeq X sequencing platform.
-Results: Differential expression analysis was performed using DESeq2 in R, and the identified genes were used for gene set enrichment analysis, which identified 191 enriched pathways in BD.
-Of these, the toll-like signalling pathway, which is downregulated in BD, was further investigated.
-Conclusion: Our results suggest a profound immune dysregulation in BD, particularly highlighting the immune systems role as a complex signalling network.

-Puedes escribir una PREreview de The toll-like receptor signalling pathway is altered in iPSC-derived cortical networks from people with bipolar disorder..
+Puedes escribir una PREreview de The toll-like receptor signalling pathway is altered in iPSC-derived cortical networks from people with bipolar disorder.
 Una PREreview es una revisión de un preprint y puede variar desde unas pocas oraciones hasta un extenso informe, similar a un informe de revisión por pares organizado por una revista.

 Antes de comenzar